-Honorable Members of the Audit Committee:
+Honorable Members of the City Council:

-In accordance with City Ordinance 67-14, attached is the Annual Audit Plan proposed for Fiscal Year 2022.
-If the plan meets with your approval, I respectfully request that you present the Annual Audit Plan to the City Council for review and acceptance.
+In accordance with City Ordinance 67-14, attached is the Annual Audit Plan proposed for Fiscal Year 2023 for your review and acceptance.

-The Annual Audit Plan was developed by considering the required audits mandated by the City Ordinance, Massachusetts General Laws, and the results of the Fiscal Year 2022 Citywide Risk Assessment.
+The Annual Audit Plan was developed by considering the required audits mandated by the City Ordinance, Massachusetts General Laws, and the results of the Fiscal Year 2023 Citywide Risk Assessment.
 We designed the Annual Audit Plan to address what we considered to be risk areas, while limiting the scope of work to what we can realistically accomplish with the staff resources available.